Protocarnivorous plant: Other

-Puya raimondii and Puya chilensis are two large arid bromeliads that have been suspected of being proto-carnivorous plants due to their entrapment of small animals in their spiney leaves.
-Puya raimondii was noted to have associated with numerous birds, some of which would become ensnared in the spikey foliage and die.
+Puya raimondii and Puya chilensis are two large arid bromeliads that have been suspected of being proto-carnivorous plants due to their entrapment of small animals in their spiny leaves.
+Puya raimondii was noted to have associated with numerous birds, some of which would become ensnared in the spiky foliage and die.
 It is hypothesized that this, as well as dropping from the birds who lived amongst the leaves, are a source of nutrients upon decomposition and subsequent foliage absorption by the plant.
 Similarly, Puya chilensis was noted to ensnare livestock such as sheep who, unless rescued would degrade and feed the plant.
 Despite this, the adaptations seen in Puya that lead to ensnarement of animals seems most likely to be a defense mechanism.

 Loss of carnivory

 A few plants that could be considered protocarnivorous or paracarnivorous are those that once had carnivorous adaptations but appear to be evolving or have evolved away from a direct prey relationship with arthropods and rely on other sources for obtaining nutrients.
 One example of such a phenomenon is the pitfall trap of Nepenthes ampullaria, a tropical pitcher plant.
 Although it retains its ability to attract, capture, kill, and digest insect prey, this species has acquired adaptations that appear to favor digestion of leaf litter.
 It could potentially be referred to as a detritivore.
 Another tropical pitcher plant, Nepenthes lowii, is known to catch very few prey items compared to other Nepenthes.
 Preliminary observations suggest that this particular species may have moved away from a solely (or even primarily) carnivorous nature and be adapted to "catching" the droppings of birds feeding at its nectaries.
 A 2009 study found that mature N. lowii plants derived 57–100% of their foliar nitrogen from treeshrew droppings.

-Utricularia purpurea, a bladderwort, comes from another genus of carnivorous plants and may have lost its appetite for carnivory, at least in part.
+Utricularia purpurea, a bladderwort, comes from another genus of carnivorous plants and may have lost its carnivory, at least in part.
 This species can still trap and digest arthropod prey in its specialized bladder traps, but does so sparingly.
 Instead, it harbors a community of algae, zooplankton, and debris in the bladders, giving rise to the hypothesis that the bladders of U. purpurea favor a mutualistic interaction in place of a predator-prey relationship.